Hybrid RF/VLC Systems: A Comprehensive Survey on Network Topologies, Performance Analyses, Applications, and Future Directions: Introduction

 As an alternative to communication systems that operates in the RF band (3 kHz to 300 GHz), the use of visible light (VL) band (400 THz to 800 THz) for wireless communications has been proposed.
 The idea of using light to transmit a signal has been proposed by Bell and Tainter in 1880 (photo-phone) as discussed in~\cite{Graham_1993_PHOTOPHONE}.
 However, the idea of transmitting data using a light source was first introduced using a fluorescent lamp in~\cite{Jackson_1998_fluorescent_LAMP_TxRx}.
 Later, the idea of using the fast switching light-emitting diodes (LEDs) was discussed for the first time in~\cite{Pang_1999_LED_traffic_light_Communcation}.
 As early as the 2000s in Japan, the white-LED was used for both illumination and communication by researchers at Keio University \cite{Tanaka_2000_White_LED_Communcation_Japan_Keio}.
 After this achievement, numerous studies have been published on how to make use of white-LEDs in communication systems.
 Based on visible light communication (VLC) technology, light fidelity (Li-Fi) was then proposed in~\cite{Haas_2013_LiFi,Haas_2016_WhatisLiFi} to form a small-cell wireless access network where multiple light sources in an indoor environment are used as access points (APs).
+Furthermore, in 2011, the first IEEE standard related to VLC (802.15.7-2011) was published by IEEE 802.15 working group for Wireless Personal Area Networks.
+The details of this standard pertaining to data rates, modulation schemes, and dimming mechanisms are discussed in~\cite{Rajagopal_2012_VLC_IEEE_standard}.
+As a broadens of IEEE standard of STD 802.15.7-2011 to include much more Optical wireless communications (OWC) technologies, STD 802.15.7-2018 has been proposed with six PHY layers categories \cite{IEEE_STANDARD_VLC_2018}.
+Particularly, this version describes the use of OWC for optical wireless personal area networks (OWPANs) and well-known as the first IEEE standard for Optical Camera Communication (OCC).
+Actually, OCC technology represents a promising approach to take advantage of the benefits of VLC in beyond-5G applications and is one of the key technologies for the IoT.
+It can also be considered as the best compatible with the available infrastructures and can be used in several scenarios/applications.
+For example, vehicles can exchange safety-related traffic information such as braking performance, accident notifications, speed's and direction's related information.
+In OCC, with typically low-frame-rate camera detectors, special modulation schemes are needed for non-flickering illumination \cite{Comm_Mag_2018}.
+OCC is also a mature technology that is clearly described within the IEEE 802.15.7-2018 standard\cite{IEEE_STANDARD_VLC_2018}.
+Particularly, there are three physical layer (PHY) categories for OCC within the IEEE 802.15.7-2018 standard:

+\begin{itemize} \item \textbf{PHY IV:} For outdoor applications with mobility support.
+Therefore, it can be used for vehicular communication. \item \textbf{PHY V:} For commercial cameras with rolling shutter type such as the used cameras in smartphone.
+Therefore, it can be suitable for indoor applications with small distances. \item \textbf{PHY VI:} For screen signage services.
+Therefore, it can be used for applications such as TV, tablet, smartphone screens. \end{itemize}